jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 baboons in this manner.
 The truth is, it didn't.
 Evolution doesn't particularly care what behavior is selected for, provided it doesn't kill off the species entirely.
-Plainly, humans outnumber mandrill baboons exceptionally, so perhaps humans are a bit more well-adatped.
+Plainly, humans outnumber mandrill baboons exceptionally, so perhaps humans are a bit more well-adapted.
 Meanwhile, nature in its wisdom has chosen to make the mandrill baboon a sometimes-hilarous example to humans of just how miserable we can make each other if we are bound and determined to show our worst side to everyone all of the time.

-A moment's reflection is enough to consider that evolutionary pressures did not select for this behavior from our males.
+A moment's reflection is enough to consider that evolutionary pressures did not select for this behavior from the males of _homo sapiens_.
 Let's consider, shall we, what would happen to any male in a hunter-gatherer society who decided to take control of a pack in the same manner as a mandrill baboon alpha.
 He would rally the beta males and rule with an iron fist.
 He and his friends would